JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 Instead, register for pointer events via `_ElementUtilities._addEventListener`.
 This helper generates synthetic pointer events which work in all browsers regardless of whether they support pointer events or only touch events.

+For JavaScript code, we have [a jscs rule](https://github.com/winjs/winjs/blob/3356f7d77de52035b21db1623e59efd1abe65178/tasks/utilities/disallow-direct-pointer-events.js) to enforce this guidance.
 #### Rationale

 Some browsers that WinJS cares about do not support pointer events.
 The `_ElementUtilities._addEventListener` helper enables you to sign up for pointer events that work in all browsers.
 For browsers that do not support pointer events, this helper polyfills them.